 I returned the modified/added signals and slots to the original state and disabled the event filter installation in QgsMapToolCapture::stopCapturing() -- now you right-click once on a toolbar and get the menu!

 I have tried the add feature tool (polygon) briefly and did not see any obvious problem without the event filter.

-#8 Updated by Harrissou Santanna over 2 years ago
+#8 Updated by Harrissou Santanna almost 5 years ago